 Claim handling and the sufficiency of technical provisions are basic principles of insurance company management.
-Technical provisions are calculated by the Company's actuarial teams and their amounts are validated by an independent third party not involved in the calculations.
-The establishment of technical provisions is regulated by specific policies.
+Technical provisions are calculated by the actuarial teams of each of the companies and their amounts are validated by an independent third party not involved in the calculations.
+The establishment of technical provisions is regulated by specific Policy.